LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 This query creates a ``xml_docs`` directory in the current directory.
-The XML documentation files can then be converted into a final format, e.g. HTML, using one of the scripts provided by the ``lgtdoc`` tool.
-For
+The XML documentation files can then be converted into a final format, e.g., HTML, using one of the scripts provided by the ``lgtdoc`` tool.
-example:
+For example:

 ::